How Much Protein Do You Really Need?

 As people age, researcher Starr says muscle strength is key to helping them stay strong and continue living on their own in their own home.
 "I feel very much alive now," says Keith.
 "I feel like I could stay by myself until I'm 100."

 But can people overdo protein?
 Pipitone says you do have to be careful.
-Too much protein can cause nausea, cramps, headaches, fatigue and bloating.
+Other researchers say too much protein can cause nausea, cramps, headaches, fatigue and bloating.

 Dehydration is also a risk when you eat too much protein.
 Pipitone says if you increase protein, you also have to increase your fluid intake.
 "I always tell people to make sure they're drinking enough fluids," which for the average person is 60 to 70 ounces a day, which translates into eight 8-ounce glasses of water or liquid per day.